Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Overview

 \subsection{Problem definition}

-In this paper, we define the table union search problem following previous studies~\cite{DBLP:conf/icde/BogatuFP020,DBLP:journals/pvldb/NargesianZPM18,santos23}.
-We start from the data model.
 A data lake consists of a collection of tables $\bigT$.
 Each table $T \in \bigT$ consists of several columns $\{t_1, \dots, t_m\}$ where each column $t_i$ can be from different domains.
 Here $m$ is the number of columns in table $T$ (denoted as $|T| = m$).
 We will use the notation $T$ to denote both the table and its set of columns if there is no ambiguity.
-If two columns are semantically close to each other, we regard them as \emph{unionable columns}.
 To determine the unionability between two columns, following previous studies, we employ \emph{column encoders} to generate the representations of columns.
 Then the \emph{column unionability score} can be computed to measure the relevance between those representations.
 A column encoder $\bigM$ takes a column $t$ as input and outputs $\bigM(t)$ as the representation.
 Given two columns $t_i$ and $t_j$, the column unionability score is computed as $\bigF (\bigM(t_i), \bigM(t_j))$, where $\bigF$ is a scoring function between two column representations.
-Take a previous study~\cite{DBLP:journals/pvldb/NargesianZPM18} as an example, the column encoder $\bigM$ for the set, semantic and natural language domain is bag of tokens, bag of tokens plus a mapping from tokens to classes in a knowledge base, and bag of word embedding, respectively; while the scoring function $\bigF$ is the Jaccard similarity between sets of tokens, that between sets of tokens after transformation and cosine similarity between average word embeddings, respectively.
-We will show in Section \ref{sec:offline} how \name leverages contrastive learning to obtain an encoder $\bigM$ that captures richer semantics in columns in the form of contextualized column embeddings .

-Based on the column unionability scores, we then compute the table unionability score between two tables, which is obtained by aggregating the column unionability scores introduced above.
-Given two tables $S$ and $T$, we define a table unionability scoring function as $U = \{\bigF, \bigM, \bigA\}$, where $\bigM$ and $\bigF$ are the column encoder and scoring function for two column representations, respectively.
+Based on the column unionability scores, we compute the table unionability score between two tables, which is obtained by aggregating the column unionability scores introduced above.
+Given two tables $S$ and $T$, we define a table unionability scoring mechanism as $U = \{\bigF, \bigM, \bigA\}$, where $\bigM$ and $\bigF$ are the column encoder and scoring function for two column representations, respectively.
 Here $\bigA$ is a mechanism to aggregate the column unionability scores between all pairs of columns from the two tables.
 We will introduce the details of $\bigA$ later in Section~\ref{sec:online}.

 Following the above discussions, we can formally define the table union search problem as a top-k search problem as Definition~\ref{def-tus}:

 \begin{definition}[Table Union Search] Given a collection of data lake tables $\bigT$ and a query table $S$, top-k table union search aims at finding a subset $\bigS \subseteq \bigT$ where $|\bigS| = k$ and $\forall T \in \bigS$ and $T' \in \bigT- \bigS $, we have $U(S, T) \geq U(S, T')$. \end{definition}